- 1 1/2 ounces vodka

 Yield: approximately 1 quart Recipe courtesy Ti Martin and Jamie Shannon, From Commander's Kitchen, Broadway Books 2000.

-Recipe courtesy Ti Martin
+Recipe courtesy of Ti Martin